Mid-Ohio Valley Regional Airport

 Mid-Ohio Valley Regional Airport is seven miles northeast of Parkersburg, in Wood County, West Virginia.
 It is owned by the Wood County Airport Authority, and is also known as Wood County Airport or Gill Robb Wilson Field.
 It serves the Mid-Ohio Valley area, which includes the Ohio cities of Marietta, Belpre and the West Virginian cities of Williamstown, Parkersburg, and Vienna.
 Its scheduled passenger services are subsidized by the Essential Air Service program.
 The airport itself is located along Interstate 77, just south of the border with Ohio.

 According to the Federal Aviation Administration (FAA), the Airport had 5,275 passenger boardings (enplanements) in the calendar year 2008, 5,930 in 2009, and 5,477 in 2010.
 The National Plan of Integrated Airport Systems for 2011–2015 categorized it as a non-primary commercial service airport.

+History

+The Parkersburg-Wood County Airport was dedicated on 8 September 1946.
+Construction of the first part of a three part administration building began in November 1950.
+By late August 1951, the airport had three 4,400 ft runways.

 The first airline flights were American DC-3s in 1946.
 The airline All American arrived in 1949 and Piedmont in 1955; Lake Central replaced American in 1961.
 The first jets were operated by Allegheny at the end of 1976; Piedmont pulled out in 1979 and Allegheny Commuter replaced Allegheny in 1980.

+The subtitle Gill Robb Wilson Field was added to the airport's name at a rededication on 2 June 1965.

+The airport received a federal grant to expand the runways, add a ramp for general aviation aircraft and perform various other improvements in February 1974.
+The airport received a federal grant to build a terminal in June 1975.

+It was renamed the Mid-Ohio Valley Regional Airport on 1 July 2003.

+A proposal to lease a vacant former West Virginia Air National Guard hangar for conversion into a flight school was made in 2017.

+An expansion of the West Virginia National Guard facility at the airport was approved by early March 2023.
+Hangar 4 was renovated in 2024.
+The airport disapproved of the Department of Transportation's 2025 decision to have Air Wisconsin serve it.